bhansali-mukesh/Shell_Map/README.md

 # Map_in_Shell
-Java HashMap and Order HashMap equivalent for Bash and Zsh Shell Scripts.
+Java HashMap and Ordered HashMap equivalent for Bash and Zsh Shell Scripts.